CSS Typed OM: Use Typed Values Instead of CSS Strings

 element.style.width = newWidth + 'px'; // "150px"

 This breaks the moment the unit changes or the value uses calc().
 There is no type safety, no unit access, and no way to do math directly.
+Every measurement operation requires a parse step, every mutation requires string concatenation, and a single unit mismatch silently produces wrong results.

 Every element has an attributeStyleMap property that exposes its inline styles as a typed StylePropertyMap.
 This replaces the string-based element.style API.

-Setting a Typed Value
+Setting a typed value

 const el = document.querySelector('#box');